thomas1242/Fractal-Explorer/README.md

 ```

-###Move the mouse cursor to control where you zoom.
+###Use the mouse cursor to control where you zoom.

  ![alt tag](images/demo_10.gif)